 Lets quickly take a look at what makes a horse react the way they do.

 Here’s an interesting little tidbit.
-Horses have right and left sides to their brain, much like we do, the difference however, is that the connection between the two sides is not as strong as ours.
+Horses have right and left sides to their brain, much like we do, the difference, however, is that the connection between the two sides is not as strong as ours.
 Meaning, anything you teach a horse to do on one side of his body, you have to almost completely re-teach it on the other side.
 Ever ridden a horse and been told you have to get on/off on the same side?
 That’s part of the reason (although any good trainer will teach everything on both sides…but that’s a topic for another day and a different audience!).

-Anything that doesn’t reside in the horses daily habitat (or routine) falls under the category of “potential threat”.
+Anything that doesn’t reside in the horses’ daily habitat (or routine) falls under the category of “potential threat”.
 As a rider, this makes it lots of fun training your horse by introducing them to a variety of different stimuli and teaching them that they really aren’t about to killed by a plastic grocery bag fluttering in the wind.
 While this job is the riders – to make sure that their horse is ready for the trail – understanding that some horses may react to ‘unusual’ things can help us be prepared in case we find ourselves in that situation.
-For some novice horses this might be a big backpack on a hiker (who is that, Quasimodo?), a lama passing by, or maybe that jacket or garbage sack you have hanging off your pack.
+For some novice horses this might be a big backpack on a hiker (what is that, Quasimodo?), a pack lama passing by, or maybe that jacket or garbage sack you have hanging off your pack.
 As a general rule, anything that moves and makes a noise can potentially spook a horse.

 So what can we do?